 - Some of the disc media might not be compatible with the optical disc drive connected to your computer.
 You should therefore verify that the optical disc drive supports the blank media you have chosen before proceeding. - USB Flash Memory will be formatted and all the data in the USB Flash Memory will be lost when proceeding. - 2.
-Turn on your computer and allow it to load the Windows operating system from the internal storage drive as normal.

-- 3. Insert the first blank disc into the optical disc drive tray, or insert the USB Flash Memory into one available USB port. - Click Start -> All Programs -> TOSHIBA -> Support & Recovery -> Recovery Media Creator. - 5.
-After Recovery Media Creator starts, select the type of media and the title you wish to copy, and then click the Create button.
+Turn on your computer and allow it to load the Windows operating system from the internal storage drive as normal. - 3.
+Insert the first blank disc into the optical disc drive tray, or insert the USB Flash Memory into one available USB port. - 4.
+Click Start -> Windows System -> Control Panel -> System and Security -> Security and Maintenance -> Recovery -> Create a recovery drive. - Follow the on-screen instructions to finish creating the Recovery Media.